 What are the most popular eye injuries caused by sports?

 Corneal abrasion can happen in any sport.
-This is the least serious of all sports-related eye injuries.
-Corneal abrasion occurs when the front of your eye, the cornea, sustains a superficial scratch by dust, dirt, sand, or other foreign objects.
-In places where soccer is played frequently, one third of sports-related eye injuries are caused by a soccer ball.
+Among all sports-related eye injuries, this is the mildest.
+Corneal abrasion occurs when the front of your eye, the cornea, sustains a superficial scratch from dust, dirt, sand, or other foreign objects.
+In places where soccer is played frequently, one-third of sports-related eye injuries are caused by a soccer ball.

 Angle recession usually occurs after a blunt eye trauma, and it is also highly associated with hyphema.
-Angle recession results from separation of the ciliary muscle fibers.
+Angle recession results from the separation of the ciliary muscle fibers.
 The ciliary muscle is important for two eye functions.
-It aids in the eye's ability to adjust its lens for focusing at different distances, while also regulating the flow of aqueous humor within the eye.–Athletes with angle recession are at high risk of developing glaucoma caused by problems with aqueous humor outflow and an increase in intraocular pressure.
-Traumatic glaucoma can happen soon after the eye injury or many years later
+It aids in the eye's ability to adjust its lens for focusing at different distances, while also regulating the flow of aqueous humor within the eye.–Athletes with angle recession are at high risk of developing glaucoma caused by problems with aqueous humor outflow and an increased in intraocular pressure.
+Traumatic glaucoma can happen soon after the eye injury or even many years later.

 Retinal tear or retinal detachment

-While most retinal tears occur naturally, due to aging, traumatic retinal breaks happen as a result of blunt force trauma to the globe of the eye.
-When tears form in the retina, they create a risk of retinal detachment, which can lead to significant vision impairment or loss.
+While most retinal tears occur naturally due to aging, traumatic retinal breaks happen as a result of blunt force trauma to the globe of the eye.
+The presence of tears within the retina poses a potential threat of retinal detachment, which can lead to significant vision impairment or loss.
 Traumatic retinal tears are much more likely to lead to detachment and have a greater potential for subsequent vision loss.
-Some examples of traumatic retinal tears in sports encompass a range of scenarios, such as deliberate eye gouging in rugby, being struck in the eye with a soccer ball, being struck in the eye with a squash ball, and being poked in the eye with a finger in basketball.
+Instances of traumatic retinal tears in sports encompass a range of scenarios, such as deliberate eye gouging incidents in rugby, getting hit in the eye by a soccer ball, experiencing impact from a squash ball, or encountering a finger poke to the eye during a basketball game.

-Seek immediate medical attention with any type of sports eye injury, as any of them may permanently affect your eye health or threaten your vision, even without short-term or obvious symptoms It is important to note that an athlete who has faced any form of eye injury n may only return to the sport only after being examined by an eye doctor with confirmed permission to return to the sport.
+Seek immediate medical attention for any type of sports eye injury, as all of these types of injuries can permanently affect your eye health or threaten your vision, even without short-term or obvious symptoms It is important to note that an athlete who has faced any form of eye injury n may only return to the sport only after being examined by an eye doctor with confirmed permission to return to the sport.

 How To Protect Your Eyes In Sports